Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Physical parameters of the photonic crystal for generating a squeezed light

 The second-order nonlinear optical susceptibility of LiNbO${}_{3}$ is given by $\chi^{(2)}=\varepsilon_{0}\tilde{\chi}^{(2)}$ and $\tilde{\chi}^{(2)} = 25.2\times10^{-12}$ m/V \cite{Shoji1997,Kawase2002,Schiek2012}.
 Then, the squeezing parameter $\zeta$ of the photonic crystal is given as

 where $l$ represents the total length of the layers of LiNbO${}_{3}$ in the photonic crystal, and $l = 5.0\times 10^{-5}$ m.
-In Eq.~(\ref{beta-formula}), $A$ denotes the amplitude of the electric field $E$, and its unit is V/m. $v_{\mbox{ g}}$ denotes the group velocity of the signal light, and $\omega_{\mbox{ s}}$ represents an angular frequency of the signal light.
+In equation~(\ref{beta-formula}), $A$ denotes the amplitude of the electric field $E$, and its unit is V/m. $v_{\mbox{ g}}$ denotes the group velocity of the signal light, and $\omega_{\mbox{ s}}$ represents an angular frequency of the signal light.

 Here, we consider the following approximation.
-Figs.~\ref{Figure-05} and \ref{Figure-06} show that the group velocity of the signal light $v_{\mbox{ g}}$ largely moves from zero to a positive value by changing the angular frequency in small amounts from $\omega_{\mbox{ s}}(l_{\mbox{ A}}+l_{\mbox{ B}})/(2\pi c) = 1.18$.
-Hence, in Eq.~(\ref{beta-formula}), we fix $\omega_{\mbox{ s}}$ at the left end of the conduction band and consider $v_{\mbox{ g}}$ as a variable.
+Figures~\ref{Figure-05} and \ref{Figure-06} show that the group velocity of the signal light $v_{\mbox{ g}}$ largely moves from zero to a positive value by changing the angular frequency in small amounts from $\omega_{\mbox{ s}}(l_{\mbox{ A}}+l_{\mbox{ B}})/(2\pi c) = 1.18$.
+Hence, in equation~(\ref{beta-formula}), we fix $\omega_{\mbox{ s}}$ at the left end of the conduction band and consider $v_{\mbox{ g}}$ as a variable.

 Here, we let the squeezing parameter $\zeta$ be equal to unity; then, because $\zeta = 1$, the amplitude $A$ is represented as a function of the group velocity $v_{\mbox{ g}}$.
 In concrete terms, from $\beta l = 1$, we obtain